-Elon Musk invites a union vote at Tesla, following a contenious history with organized labor
+Elon Musk invites a union vote at Tesla, following a contentious history with organized labor

 Musk’s statement was particularly notable because the National Labor Relations Board has found that Tesla violated labor law in the past, ordering the company to give a fired worker his job back and demanding that Musk delete a tweet discouraging unionization.
 Most of the initial ruling was upheld in 2021.

-An administrative law judge found in 2019 that Tesla violated labor law when it interrogated workers over suspected unionization efforts, appeared to threaten workers with loss of their stock if they unionized and unlawfully fired one and disciplined another over protected union-related activity.
+An administrative law judge found in 2019 that Tesla violated labor law when it interrogated workers over suspected unionization efforts, appeared to threaten workers with the loss of their stock if they unionized and unlawfully fired one and disciplined another over protected union-related activity.
 Tesla was found to have introduced rules requiring permission to distribute union pamphlets and related literature, actions that were named as part of a series of violations of the Labor Relations Act.

 Tesla, meanwhile, also prohibited employees from communicating with media outlets, which went against their right to speak “concerning labor disputes and terms and conditions of employment,” the board found.